Earl of Antrim: History

 On Lord Antrim's death in 1791 the viscountcy of Dunluce of 1618, the earldom of Antrim of 1620 and the marquessate became extinct.
 He was succeeded in the viscountcy and earldom of 1785 according to the special remainders by his eldest daughter Anne Catherine, the second holder of the titles.
 She married as her first husband Sir Henry Vane-Tempest, 2nd Baronet, of Long Newton.
-Their daughter Lady Frances Anne Vane-Tempest married Charles William Vane, 3rd Marquess of Londonderry, and was the great-grandmother of Prime Minister Sir Winston Churchill.
+Their daughter Lady Frances Vane-Tempest married Charles Vane, 3rd Marquess of Londonderry, and was the great-grandmother of Prime Minister Winston Churchill.
 Lady Antrim had no sons and was succeeded by her younger sister Charlotte, the third holder.
 She was the wife of Vice Admiral Lord Mark Robert Kerr, third son of William John Kerr, 5th Marquess of Lothian.

 She was succeeded by her eldest surviving son, the fourth Earl.
 He assumed in 1836 by Royal licence the surname of McDonnell in lieu of Kerr.
 He had no sons and was succeeded by his younger brother, the fifth Earl.
 On succeeding his brother in 1855, he too assumed by Royal licence the surname of McDonnell in lieu of Kerr.
 As of 2021 the titles are held by his great-great-great-grandson, the tenth Earl, who succeeded his father in that year.
 As a male-line descendant of the 5th Marquess of Lothian, he is also in remainder to that Scottish peerage and its subsidiary titles.

 Angus McDonnell (1881–1966), second son of the sixth Earl of the second creation, was Member of Parliament for Dartford.

 The family seat is Glenarm Castle, near Glenarm, County Antrim, in Northern Ireland.

 The Dunluce Cup is awarded at the Larne Music Festival by the Viscount or Viscountess Dunluce, heir to the Earl of Antrim.